-Conference total: \$13,700.00
+Conference total: \$13,100.00

-NH anticipates sending 3 Troopers to the CVSA conference; 2 Troopers to the Inspector's Championship, one as a competitor and one as a judge; and 2 Troopers to the COHMED conference.
+NH anticipates sending 4 Troopers to the CVSA conference; 1 Troopers to the Inspector's Championship, and 2 Troopers to the COHMED conference.
 Each of these are a 5 day commitment.
-We estimated \$4,600.00 for air travel for the 7 attendees, \$2,100.00 for meals, \$600.00 for ground travel from airport to hotel and baggage fees, and \$6,400.00 for hotel costs.
+We estimated \$4,300.00 for air travel for the 7 attendees, \$2,100.00 for meals, \$700.00 for ground travel from airport to hotel and baggage fees, and \$6,000.00 for hotel costs.
 The registration fees for the CVSA conference are listed in the "Other Costs" category.

-Training total: \$24,300.00
+Training total: \$22,300.00

 There has been a significant reduction in Troop G personnel and certifications since 2010.
 It is expected that several more Troopers will retire within the next year, prompting recruitment among the Division.
 Training funds have been budgeted for the following certifications: 2 Troopers to New Entrant Safety Audit training; 4 Troopers to NASI A&B; 6 Troopers to Cargo Tank; and 2 Troopers to Level 6 training.
 These certifications are necessary to conduct inspections and safety audits within State Police.
-We have also budgeted for 5 representatives to attend the FMCSA grant training as new personnel have assumed grant responsibilities.
-All of these trainings have different time committments and training sites yet to be determined, although A & B Certification is often hosted at the Massachusetts State Police Academy which can reduce air travel and hotel costs.
-We are estimating \$5,500.00 for air travel, \$7,000.00 for meals, \$1,100.00 for ground transportation and baggage fees, and \$10,700.00 for hotel costs.
+We have also budgeted for 4 representatives to attend the FMCSA grant training as new personnel have assumed grant responsibilities.
+All of these trainings have different time commitments and training sites yet to be determined, although A & B Certification is often hosted at the Massachusetts State Police Academy which can reduce air travel and hotel costs.
+We are estimating \$6,200.00 for air travel, \$6,000.00 for meals, \$1,100.00 for ground transportation and baggage fees, and \$9,000.00 for hotel costs.

-5 - Equipment
+Part 4 Section 5 - Equipment

-Equipment is tangible property.
+Equipment is tangible or intangible personal property.
 It includes information technology systems having a useful life of more than one year, and a per-unit acquisition cost that equals or exceeds the lesser of the capitalization level established by the non-Federal entity (i.e., the State) for financial statement purposes, or \$5,000.

-• If your State's equipment threshold is below \$5,000, check the box below and provide the equipment threshold amount.
-See §§200.12 Capital assets, 200.20 Computing devices, 200.48 General purpose equipment, 200.58 Information technology systems, 200.89 Special purpose equipment, and 200.94 Supplies.
+If your State's equipment capitalization threshold is below \$5,000, check the box below and provide the threshold amount.
+See §200.12 Capital assets, §200.20 Computing devices, §200.48 General purpose equipment, §200.58 Information technology systems, §200.89 Special purpose equipment, and §200.94 Supplies.